 Student Name (Printed): Click or tap here to enter text.
 Program Area: Click or tap here to enter text.
-I have read, understand, and will comply with the rules a handbook: and regulations as stated in this Student Signature: Date: Discipline Policy and Substance Abuse Policy I understand the responsibilities outlined in the Discipline also understand that should I violate either policy I shall I or including expulsion from school and/or referral to law the law. e Policy and Substance Abuse policy.
-I be subject to disciplinary action, up to Attendance Policy I understand that regular attendance is the responsibility the educational process.
-I also understand the credit deni may make a written request for review within three school of denial of credit. ial policy.
-I further understand that I Education Records Regarding education records, I understand that certain perconsidered directory information and does not require a sunderstand that unless I deny the release of any or all of of the date this student handbook was issued, directory is understand that I have a right to inspect and review all of signed release for disclosure.
-I this information within 10 school days nformation may be released.
+I have read, understand, and will comply with the rhandbook: rules and regulations as stated in this Student Signature: Date: Discipline Policy and Substance Abuse Policy I understand the responsibilities outlined in the Disciplination of understand that should I violate either policy I or including expulsion from school and/or referral to the law. cipline Policy and Substance Abuse policy.
+I shall be subject to disciplinary action, up to Attendance Policy I understand that regular attendance is the responsithe educational process.
+I also understand the credit may make a written request for review within three of denial of credit. it denial policy.
+I further understand that I Education Records Regarding education records, I understand that cert considered directory information and does not required understand that unless I deny the release of any or of the date this student handbook was issued, direct understand that I have a right to inspect and review uire a signed release for disclosure.
+I all of this information within 10 school days ctory information may be released.
 I also I acknowledge that I have reviewed the above.
-Student Signature: Date: Please sign below ONLY IF you DO N IOT grant permission.
-I do not grant permission for the release of directory info ormation without my prior consent.
-Student Signature: D Date:
+Student Signature: Date: Please sign below ONLY IF you I do not grant permission for the release of director - Student Signature: Date: